 - The Bank of America® Travel Rewards credit card for students

 What you need to know about each card

-Bank of America offers three student-focused credit cards for you to choose from.
+Bank of America offers two student-focused credit cards for you to choose from.
 Each card has benefits that could help you in different ways depending on your current needs and circumstances.
 Here’s what you need to know about each card before choosing the right one for you.

 If you’re looking to earn cash back, the Bank of America® Cash Rewards credit card for students could be a good choice.
 This card gives you the flexibility to choose your top cash back earning category at a rate of 3% cash back.
 You can choose from the following categories: